vijay-eis/rfcs/text/0000-localizing-api-messages.md

 * Translation message keys MUST be a valid string
 * Message Values in the translation file MUST be formatted according to the [ICU](https://icu.unicode.org)  standard
 #### Language/Runtime
-* Module SHOULD use language/framework specific recommended best practices for loading translation at runtime
+* Module MUST use language/framework specific recommended best practices for loading translation at runtime